Achraf Achaoui

-Achraf Achaoui (born 10 December 1996) is a Belgian-born Moroccan professional footballer who currently plays as a left-back for Olympic Charleroi Châtelet Farciennes.
+Achraf Achaoui (born 10 December 1996) is a professional footballer who plays as a left-back.
+Born in Belgium, he has represented Morocco internationally.

-Professional career
+Club career

 Achaoui made his senior debut in a 4–1 win over Royal Excel Mouscron.

-On 7 May 2019, Achaoui joined Belgian club Olympic Charleroi Châtelet Farciennes.
+On 7 May 2019, Achaoui joined Belgian club Olympic Charleroi.
+The following year, in August 2020, he signed with Rebecq.
+In 2021, he started playing for Solières.

 International career

 Achaoui was born in Belgium to parents of Moroccan descent.
 Achaoui made 4 appearances for the Morocco U17s in the 2013 FIFA U-17 World Cup.
 Achaoui was called up and capped for the Morocco U23s in a friendly 1–0 win against the Cameroon U23s.